algorithnicmind/Netflix_Content_and_Viewership_Analysis/README.md

-# Netflix_Content_and_Viewership_Analysis
+🎬 Project Title:

+Netflix Data Analysis and Viewership Trend Visualization using Python

+🧠 Project Overview:

-This project focuses on analyzing Netflix’s movies and TV shows along with viewer demographics using Python.
-It uses Pandas for data handling and Plotly for creating interactive visualizations.
-The analysis reveals trends such as the growth of Netflix’s content over time, the popularity of different genres, and viewership patterns
+This project analyzes Netflix’s content library and viewer demographics using Python.
+It combines two datasets — one with details about movies and TV shows, and another with viewership data — to find meaningful patterns and trends.

+⚙️ Tools & Technologies:

+Python

+Pandas – for data cleaning and manipulation

+Plotly – for interactive data visualization

+📊 Key Insights Covered:

+Comparison of Movies vs TV Shows released over time.

+Changing popularity of genres in 5-year intervals.

+Regional preferences for different types of content.

+Viewership patterns across various age groups and regions.

+🎯 Outcome:

+The project helps understand how Netflix’s content strategy and audience interests have evolved over time.